-Work on decarbonising the housing stock will need to combine the challenges of achieving net zero with potentially revised housing standards and Health and Safety.
-In the short term there is a need to develop a granular understanding of the cost requirements of achieving zero carbon across the council's housing stock before setting out an approach to work towards decarbonising council owned housing stock.

-Technology is continuing to develop in relation to energy efficiency and in order to take best advantage of innovation, plans will need to have built in flexibility and a number of pilots are anticipated in advance of rolling out a longer term plan.
+- 26. Work on decarbonising the housing stock will need to combine the challenges of achieving net zero with potentially revised housing standards and Health and Safety.
+In the short term there is a need to develop a granular understanding of the cost requirements of achieving zero carbon across the council's housing stock before setting out an approach to work towards decarbonising council owned housing stock. - 27.
+Technology is continuing to develop in relation to energy efficiency and in order to take best advantage of innovation, plans will need to have built in flexibility and a number of pilots are anticipated in advance of rolling out a longer term plan. - 28.
 During 2021/22 the council will set out an approach to work towards decarbonising council owned housing stock and will work with others to similarly encourage decarbonisation in other housing tenures.
 For the council's housing stock this will include consideration of the replacement of gas boiler systems; measures to improve energy efficiency including wall and roof insulation; expanding the use of energy efficient fittings such as LED lighting and the installation of renewables.
 The council will encourage owners in other housing tenures to adopt similar measures.
+Objective C1.4 of the council's Strategic Climate Action Plan is to 'Devise strategies to improve existing buildings, with access to government funding for energy efficiency and decarbonisation of residential and properties and businesses.' - 29.
 Although actions to address climate change and to address fuel poverty are sometimes in alignment, it is not always the case and there is a balance to be made between meeting requirements to be warm and safe now and promoting energy efficiency and low carbon energy for the future.